-Contributions to The Rotary Foundation may be made by credit card at rotary.org/give.
+Contributions to The Rotary Foundation may be made by credit card at rotary.org/donate.
 You can also give by check or wire transfer, or through your Rotary club, using The Rotary Foundation Contribution Form available at My Rotary.
+Club officers who sign in with My Rotary can make online gifts for their club or its members.
 See page 24 for your regional office mailing address.